 The Activate Mentoring Programme seeks to match mentees with mentors who have insight and understanding of the educational experience of students of Black heritage and the challenges they face within education and navigating College life.

 The programme also seeks to improve experiences, increase retention, develop a peer community, support career development and create a deeper sense of belonging for Imperial students of Black heritage.
-After the pilot year, Activate will be extended to other under-represented groups of students.

 Background to Activate